BranMik/Project-Euler/README.md

   - More importantly, as we transform each new added number into a modulus of K, if we keep track of those values (a<sup>a</sup> mods), **repeating**
 	**pattern can be noticed**, for some K values larger, for some small.
 For instance, pattern for K = 21 is size 43, for K = 47 pattern is size 2163. **So once we locate the pattern, calculating powers and mods for new numbers is unnecessary, we can just repeatedly cycle numbers in a pattern.**
     And considering that max N could be huge (10<sup>400</sup>) that's a good and necessary optimization for better results.
-- All that considering, number of iterations can still be huge and have to be counted somehow so a BigInteger custom type should be used.
-I haven't done this yet.
+- All that considering, number of iterations can still be huge and have to be counted somehow so a BigInteger implementation should be used in some places for larger tests to end up correct.
+I haven't done this yet as I still haven't reached the required timing performance for some smaller tests that don't require BigIntegers.

 Some comments regarding code: